FredGaminha/Python-Exercises/README.md

 | userFile | File name the archive will be stored on your phone/computer |
 | qrFile   | File format will be exported, can choose between **.png, .svg** and **.pdf** |

+## 6th Mini-Project - Saving-Password

+This is my 6th mini-project, it opens a GUI allowing to save a password of your choice and that password will be recorded into a password.txt file.

+## 7th Mini-Project - Contact Book

+This is my 7th mini-project, will create a database using **SQLite 3** library and allows the user to insert new contacts, view all contacts, delete contact or update info about one contact.

 ## Final considerations
 Some projects were found at https://www.freecodecamp.org/news/python-projects-for-beginners/ or https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/.